-It’s a big bold statement but I swear this is the recipe for the easiest vegan tomato soup ever – creamy, rich, and with a depth of flavor you won’t believe is possible from a no-chop no-peel no-blend 8-ingredient recipe!
+This easy vegan creamy tomato soup recipe is creamy, rich, and with a depth of flavor you won’t believe is possible from a no-chop no-peel no-blend 8-ingredient recipe!

 Just chuck all the ingredients (and they are all store-cupboard staples) in a pot and let bubble away for twenty minutes.
 Done!

-If you’re a bit of a tomato soup fiend like I am (heck I’m a tomato fiend, love them so much) then you might also like to try my quick spicy Indian tomato soup or this roasted red pepper and cherry tomato bisque (loaded with vegetables).
+If you’re a bit of a tomato soup fiend like I am (heck I’m a tomato fiend, love them so much) then you might also like to try my quick spicy Indian tomato soup or this roasted red pepper and cherry tomato bisque (loaded with vegetables) No tomatoes, but easy one-pot and low-calorie, this lemon lentil soup with Indian flavors is also the bees knees.

 Serve with some fresh crusty bread on the side (I highly recommend this crusty vegan soda bread if you have time to make it) with lashings of creamy plant-based spread to make a meal of it.